 Everyone has different comfort levels with stuff.
 Some people can live happily with a lot more things than other people can.
 The end goal is to feel like your home if comfortable and peaceful.

-Keep reminding yourself though the decluttering process what your end goal is.
+Keep reminding yourself through the decluttering process what your end goal is.
 It will help to continue to motivate you to do the work.

 It’s fine to love the things you love as long as they aren’t negatively impacting your life.
 You can enjoy your books or Starbucks mug collection.

 Decluttering is not about forcing you to let go of the things that you love.
-It’s about helping you be intentional with what you own and to provide clarity on what you should keep and what it’s time to let go of.
+It’s about helping you be intentional with what you own and providing clarity on what you should keep and what it’s time to let go of.

 You can declutter when you love your stuff.